Building Momentum for Nature: Coalition Action

 A Movement for Nature

 This tool aggregates the numbers from various collective campaigns and initiatives to demonstrate the support and demand from around the world for global leaders to take bold decisions.
-We want to ensure the future health of our planet, and thereby our own, through collective bold decisions at the UN biodiversity COP#15 and Climate COP#26 this year.
-The data will run from Jan 2021 – Dec 2021, and is updated monthly.
+We want to ensure the future health of our planet, and thereby our own, through collective bold decisions at UN conferences.
+The following data was collected from Jan 2021 – Dec 2021, and is updated monthly.
 We hope it will show an upward trend in participation as we move towards these important global negotiations.